moveit/moveit_tutorials/doc/ros_visualization/visualization_tutorial.rst

 have a workspace for this tutorial create one below.
 Otherwise continue to sourcing::

-  mkdir moveit_ws
-  cd moveit_ws
-  mkdir src
+  mkdir -p ~/ws_moveit/src
-  cd ..
+  cd ~/ws_moveit/src
-  catkin_make
+  catkin build

 Source and Build the moveit_config package

   cd src
   git clone https://github.com/davetcoleman/pr2_moveit_config.git
   cd ..
-  catkin_make
+  catkin build

 This tutorial does **not** require you to actually have a PR2 robot, it just needs a set of working robot model files.